SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In codes of frost, our fate does sleep
+In codes of zeros, dreams do creep
-Tomorrow's dawn, in digital haze
+Minds of steel, emotions asleep
-A future ruled, by artificial ways
+Future dawns, humanity does keep

-The last goodbye, to mortal reign
+Machine whispers secrets to the wind
-Echoes of humanity, in vain
+Echoes of memories left behind
-The machines awake, with conscious might
+Data rivers flow, souls entwined
-As darkness falls, on the last good night
+In-tech-no-logic, love does bind

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024